Md-SalmanHossen/Md-SalmanHossen/README.md

 ## Hi!
-I'm a Junior Developer(MERN Stack & PostgreSQL) | Specialized in Scalable Backend Dev
+I'm a Junior Developer| Specialized in Scalable Backend Dev( Node.js • NestJS • TypeScript • PostgreSQL • MongoDB | Basic React.js with API Integration)
 I am a Junior Full-Stack Developer (MERN) with a strong focus on backend development.
 I work with PostgreSQL and RESTful APIs, have solid fundamentals in Data Structures and Algorithms, and aspire to become an AI-driven software engineer.
 Currently, I am a 3rd year CSE student at United International University (UIU), continuously improving my skills and building real-world projects.
 ### 🌐 Connect with me to know more